root-project/web/manual/io_custom_classes/index.md

 f.WriteObjectAny(&c, "MyClass", "c"); // write object `c` as key `c` into the file
 {% endhighlight %}

-The compiled dictionary will be called `MyClass_cxx.so` (and, by default, the generated dictionary source file is automatically deleted).
+The library containing the compiled dictionary will be called `MyClass_cxx.so` (and, by default, the generated dictionary source file is automatically deleted).
 Extra metadata that ROOT uses to find back dictionaries at runtime is stored in files with extensions `.d` and `.pcm`.

 If instead our code is available as a header file and a pre-compiled shared object, we can load them in the interpreter and create dictionaries from the header like so: